2020saurav/chariot-server/readme.md

 requirement of powerful RAM or processors for any task on IoT devices and saves battery power of such devices.
 This idea is inspired from Pub-Sub pattern and RPC protocol.

 This work was done as a course project in CS654A Software Architecture by Abhilash Kumar and Saurav Kumar at IIT Kanpur.
+Presentation available at [SlideShare](http://www.slideshare.net/SauravKumar145/chariot-61038021)

 ## Nomenclature
 In a chariot, the functionality (of movement) is provided by the wagon but the actual hard work is done by the horses.